 The Future: Autonomous Drug Discovery

-The next frontier combines AI optimization with robotic laboratory automation—fully autonomous systems that design experiments, synthesize compounds, run assays, analyze results, and iterate without human intervention.
+The next frontier combines AI optimization with robotic laboratory automation.
+We are building fully autonomous systems that design experiments, synthesize compounds, run assays, analyze results, and iterate without human intervention.

 with lab automation